 Now let's get started with our first game.

-To start the beer game, we choose the single player mode, which means that we will take on the role of the retailer.
+single player mode, which means that we will take on the role of the retailer.

 In the single player game, the other positions in the supply chain – the wholesaler, the distributor, and the brewery – are played by artificial players that follow a sensible ordering strategy.